vesterheim/gold-medalist-portfolio/_artists/biros--russ.md

   subtitle:      # Defaults to page subtitle
   teaser:        # Defaults to page meta-description
 ---

-Artist Statement:
-Growing up in northern Wisconsin, in a community with a large Scandinavian population, I've been exposed to the beauty of Norwegian style decoration all my life.
+Growing up in northern Wisconsin in a community with a large Scandinavian population, I've been exposed to the beauty of Norwegian-style decoration all my life.
 I started carving about 25 years ago, carving mostly fish and birds.
-After many years of wildlife carving I needed a change and having seen the work of Philip Odden and Else Bigton, I decided to try acanthus style carving.
-I took a class from Philip and Else and they started me on my journey to a gold medal.
+After many years of wildlife carving I needed a change.
+Seeing the work of Philip Odden and Else Bigton, I decided to try acanthus-style carving.
+I took a class from Philip and Else and they started me on my journey to a Vesterheim Gold Medal.
 They have been friends and mentors for many years, and I will always be grateful for their help and encouragement.

 -Russ Biros, 2015